python/cpython/Doc/faq/general.rst

 How do I submit bug reports and patches for Python?
 ---------------------------------------------------

-To report a bug or submit a patch, please use the GitHub issues board at https://github.com/python/cpython/issues.
+To report a bug or submit a patch, use the issue tracker at https://github.com/python/cpython/issues.

 For more information on how Python is developed, consult `the Python Developer's